 Abstract

 The selection among substitution models of molecular evolution constitutes an essential step in phylogenetic analyses.
 At the protein level, evolutionary analyses are traditionally based on empirical substitution models but these models make unrealistic assumptions and were surpassed by the structurally constrained substitution (SCS) models.
 The SCS models often consider site-dependent evolution, a process that provides realism but complicates the implementation of these substitution models into likelihood functions like those traditionally used for substitution model selection.
 Here we present an alternative method to perform selection among site-dependent SCS and empirical substitution models of protein evolution based on the approximate Bayesian computation (ABC) approach and its implementation into a computational framework called ProteinModelerABC.
 The framework implements ABC with and without regression adjustments and includes diverse empirical and site-dependent SCS models of protein evolution.
 Using extensive simulated data, we found that the method produces accurate selection between empirical and SCS models.
-As illustrative examples we applied the framework to analyse a variety of protein families observing that most of them fit better with SCS models.
+As illustrative examples we applied the framework to analyse a variety of protein families observing that all of them fit better with SCS models.
 ProteinModelerABC is freely available from https://github.com/DavidFerreiro/ProteinModelerABC and includes a version for running the program in parallel on computer clusters and a graphical user interface.
 It is also distributed with a detailed documentation and ready-to-use examples.

 Introduction